aranair/aranair.github.io/source/posts/2016-12-14-aws-emr-pig-index-into-elasticsearch.html.markdown

 The config above tells `DataPipeLine` to launch the EMR cluster with the id `EMR_Cluster` that contains one `m3.xlarge` master instance and five `m3.xlarge` core instances.

-##### Task Instances
+#### Task Instances

 For the task instances, it bids for up to 5 `r3.2xlarge` spot instances with a cost of `$0.30` per instance hour.
 That's a discount of approximately `$0.088`?

-The command that is eventually run, after the cluster is setup is this:
+**Do note that, not all instances are available as task instances**

+The EMR pipeline will eventually execute the command below; it first copies essential libraries like maven jar files that into S3.
+As you'll see later, these libraries will be used in the task instances later.

 ```
 aws s3 cp #{s3SoftwareFolder} . --recursive; sh init-script.sh --verbose --run-es-pig --es-endpoint #{myEsEndpoint}
 ```

-It copies the some essential libraries like maven jar files that into S3.
-As you'll see later, these libraries will be used in the task instances later.

 ### The Bash Script

-It also calls the bash script `init-script.sh`.
-There is a bunch of variable preparation in there but most importantly, inside this bash script, I pre-create the Elasticsearch index because the one that gets auto created by Pig Script doesn't match what I want.
+It also executes `init-script.sh`.
+I had a bunch of other variable preparation in there but most importantly, I pre-created the Elasticsearch index because the index that is automatically created by Pig Script doesn't match what I want.

-It also handles a bunch of other pre and post-processing like swapping of the Elasticsearch aliases and deleting old ones.

 ```bash